Alexander Ovechkin

 Source: @nastyashubskaya

-In 2022, the hockey player shared that he doesn’t want to stop at this point: "I dream of having no fewer than five or, even better, six of us in the family."
+In 2022, Ovechkin revealed he's not done expanding their family: "I dream of having no fewer than five or, even better, six of us in the family."

-The couple's eldest son showed interest in hockey at the age of two.
-But Alexander and Anastasia don’t want to pressure him or insist that he pursue this sport.
+The couple's eldest son showed interest in hockey when he was just two years old.
+But Alexander and Anastasia don't want to pressure him into pursuing the sport.

-As soon as he started walking well, he almost immediately grabbed a stick.
-We even have a video of him at two years old flipping the puck on the stick's blade, it flips in the air, and he catches it.
-Even adults don't always manage that trick.
+As soon as he could walk properly, he immediately grabbed a stick.
+We even have video of him at two years old flipping the puck on his stick blade - it goes up in the air and he catches it.
+Even adults can't always pull off that trick.

 Alexander Ovechkin on his eldest son

-Alexander Ovechkin is the founder of the public movement "Putin Team," aimed at uniting supporters of the Russian president.
-He publicly announced the creation of this movement in November 2017 through his page on the social network Instagram, which is banned in Russia:
+Alexander Ovechkin founded the public movement "Putin Team," designed to unite supporters of the Russian president.
+He publicly announced the movement's creation in November 2017 through his Instagram page, on the social network that's now banned in Russia:

 Today I want to announce the creation of a public movement called Putin Team.
-Being part of such a team is a pride for me, similar to the feeling when you wear the Russian national team jersey, knowing the whole country supports you.
-I am sure there are many of us who support Vladimir Putin!
-So let's unite and show everyone a strong and united Russia.
+Being part of this team fills me with pride, just like wearing the Russian national team jersey, knowing the whole country supports you.
+I know there are many of us who support Vladimir Putin!
+So let's unite and show the world a strong, united Russia.

 After Ovechkin's announcement, several other Russian athletes, including gymnast Svetlana Khorkina and mixed martial artist Fedor Emelianenko, joined the movement.
-The organization conducted various actions in support of Putin, published materials on social networks, and participated in public events.
-However, over time, the activity of "Putin Team" in the public space decreased.
+The organization ran various pro-Putin campaigns, published content on social media, and participated in public events.
+However, over time, "Putin Team's" public activity declined.

 Alexander Ovechkin Now

-On April 6, 2025, Alexander Ovechkin officially became the greatest goal scorer in NHL regular season history, surpassing Wayne Gretzky's legendary mark, which had been a record since March 1994, for 31 years.
+On April 6, 2025, Alexander Ovechkin officially became the greatest goal scorer in NHL regular season history, surpassing Wayne Gretzky's legendary mark that had stood for 31 years since March 1994.

-In a game against the New York Islanders, the Russian forward scored his 895th goal, firmly securing his place in hockey history.
+In a game against the New York Islanders, the Russian superstar scored his 895th goal, cementing his place in hockey history.

-The captain of the Washington Capitals reached this incredible milestone after playing 1,487 NHL games.
+The Washington Capitals captain reached this incredible milestone in his 1,487th NHL game.

-The landmark goal became the culmination of Ovechkin's impressive 20-year career in the league, which began on October 5, 2005, when the 20-year-old forward scored his first two goals in his debut game against the Columbus Blue Jackets.
+The historic goal capped Ovechkin's incredible 20-year NHL career, which began on October 5, 2005, when the 20-year-old scored his first two goals in his debut against the Columbus Blue Jackets.

-At the celebratory ceremony after this historic achievement, Alexander delivered an emotional speech, concluding with the words: "The whole world, Russians, we did it!"
+At the celebration following this historic achievement, Alexander gave an emotional speech, ending with the words: "The whole world, Russians, we did it!"